 When it comes to Bay Area destinations, Oakland has made a name for itself, with a slew of major developments and thriving art, culture and food scenes.
 San Francisco may be known as "The City" for Bay Area residents, but Oakland is known as "The Town."

-Visit Oakland recently hosted a "fum" trip — the destination management organization's fun version of a fam — to allow a group planners from across the country to experience what the city has to offer.
+Visit Oakland recently hosted a "FUM” trip — the destination management organization's fun version of a fam — in February to allow a group of planners from across the country to experience what the city has to offer.
 A major selling point for planners is its diversity: Oakland is one of the nation's most diverse cities, with more than 125 languages spoken throughout.

 LaToya Williams, a Buffalo, New York-based independent planner who works with HelmsBriscoe, raved about Oakland's diversity.
 "It is absolutely a melting pot," she enthused.
 "If you want to see limitless diversity, inclusion and team-building, this is the place."